vim-autoformat/vim-autoformat/README.markdown

 ----------
 First you have to install an external program that can format code of the programming language you are using.
 It suffices to make the formatprogram globally available, which is the case if you install it via your package manager.
-Alternatively, you can put the binary (or a link to it) in the `formatters/` folder.
+Alternatively, you can put its binary (or a link to it) in the `formatters/` folder.

 When you have installed the formatters you need, you can format the entire buffer with the command `:Autoformat`.
 For convenience it is recommended that you assign a key for this, like so: